Albert Cheesebrough

 Albert Cheesebrough (17 January 1935 – 2 September 2020) was an English footballer.
-A forward, he scored 88 goals in 345 leagues games over a sixteen-year professional career in the Football League.
+An inside forward, he scored 88 goals in 345 league games over a 16-year professional career in the Football League.

 Turning professional with Burnley in 1951, he spent the next eight years at the club, making 158 appearances in league and cup competitions.
-Signing with Leicester City in 1959, he went on to play for the "Foxes" in the 1961 FA Cup Final.
-He moved on to Port Vale in 1963, and after recovering from injury he became the club's top-scorer in 1964–65, before he transferred to Mansfield Town in 1965.
+Signing with Leicester City in 1959, he went on to play for the "Foxes" in the 1961 FA Cup final.
+He moved on to Port Vale in 1963, and after recovering from injury, he became the club's top-scorer in 1964–65, before he transferred to Mansfield Town in 1965.
 He spent two years with Mansfield before he was forced to retire due to injury.
 He won one cap for the England under-23s in 1956.

 Club career

 Burnley

 Born in Burnley, Lancashire, Cheesebrough joined Burnley as a 15-year-old in the summer of 1950, after a series of outstanding performances as captain of his school team, Rosegrove, and for representative schoolboy teams at town and county level for Lancashire.
 He signed on professional terms on his 17th birthday in January 1952, and made his First Division debut against Manchester United three months later, before notching his first senior goal against Chelsea in April 1952.
 Though he played five games in 1951–52, he featured just once in 1952–53 and then played eight times in 1954–55 after failing to make an appearance in the entirety of the 1953–54 campaign.

 After manager Frank Hill was replaced by Alan Brown, Cheesebrough became a regular for the "Clarets" at inside-forward in the 1955–56 season, linking up well on the left-wing with Brian Pilkington.
 He scored six goals in his 41 appearances.
 On 7 November 1957, he scored a hat-trick in a 7–3 victory over Leicester City.
 He finished the 1956–57 season with 12 goals in 45 games.
-He retained his first team place under new boss Billy Dougall, and bagged 14 goals in 42 games in the 1957–58 season.
-However Dougall was replaced by Harry Potts, who favoured up and coming youngster Jimmy Robson ahead of Cheesebrough, limiting him to seven goals and 18 appearances in 1958–59.
+He retained his first-team place under new boss Billy Dougall and bagged 14 goals in 42 games in the 1957–58 season.
+However, Dougall was replaced by Harry Potts, who favoured up and coming youngster Jimmy Robson ahead of Cheesebrough, limiting him to seven goals and 18 appearances in 1958–59.
 In total Cheesebrough made 158 appearances, scoring 40 goals, in his nine years at Turf Moor.